webplatform/docs/apis/indexeddb/IDBDatabase/createObjectStore/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|The createObjectStore method enables you to create object stores inside an indexedDB database.
-The creation of an object store is only possible inside an "versionchange" transaction.
+The creation of an object store is only possible inside an "versionchange" transaction.}}

-}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=name